The Founding of Paris, France: How old is the city?

-Paris was founded towards the end of the 3rd century BC on what is now the Ile de la Cite by a tribe of Celtic Gauls known as the Parisii.
-Centuries of conflict between the Gauls and Romans ended in 52 BC, when Julius Caesar’s legions took control of the territory.
-Christianity was introduced in the 2nd century AD, and Roman rule finally ended in the 5th century with the arrival of the Franks.
-In 508 AD, Frankish king Clovis I united Gaul as a kingdom and made Paris the capital, naming it after the original Parisii tribe.
+In the late 3rd century BC, a tribe of Celtic Gauls called the Parisii founded Paris on the land now known as Île de la Cité.
+After centuries of conflict between the Gauls and Romans, Julius Caesar’s legions seized control of the region in 52 BC.
+Christianity arrived in the 2nd century AD, and the 5th century saw the end of Roman rule with the arrival of the Franks.
+In 508 AD, Clovis I, the Frankish king, united Gaul as a kingdom and established Paris as the capital, naming it in honor of the original Parisii tribe.

 Yes, the history of Paris included Vikings!
 Scandinavian Vikings (also known as Norsemen, or Normans) began raiding France’s western coast in the 9th century; after three centuries of conflict, they started to push toward Paris.
 These conflicts gave birth to the Hundred Years War between Norman England and Paris’ Capetian dynasty, eventually resulting in the French defeat at Agincourt in 1415 and English control of Paris in 1420.
-In 1429, a 17-year-old girl named Jeanne d’Arc re-rallied the French troops to defeat the English at Orleans, and, with the exception of the Calais area, the English were expelled from France in 1453.
+In 1429, a 17-year-old girl named Jeanne d’Arc re-rallied the French troops to defeat the English at Orleans.
+With the exception of the Calais area north of Paris, the English were expelled from France for good by 1453.

 The populist ideals of the revolution’s early stages quickly gave way to what became known as the Reign of Terror, wherein many of the original “patriots” got uncomfortably cozy with Madame la Guillotine.
 The unstable post-revolution government was consolidated in 1799 under a young Corsican general, Napoleon Bonaparte, who adopted the title First Consul.
 In 1804, the Pope crowned him Emperor of the French, and Napoleon proceeded to sweep most of Europe under his thumb.